As Adidas partnership begins, UW Huskies announce rollout dates for football uniforms and more

 It’s Adidas Day at Washington.

-In April 2018, the UW athletic department agreed to a 10-year, $120 million sponsorship deal with Adidas — which promised to pay the Huskies $5.275 million annually in cash, $5.58 million annually in product and $1.1 million annually for marketing.
-In doing so, UW effectively dropped a 20-year partnership with Nike, which had been delivering $3.5 million annually in product and cash over the past decade.
+In April 2018, the UW athletic department agreed to a 10-year, $120 million sponsorship deal with Adidas — which promised to pay the Huskies $4.5 million in cash, $6 million in product and $1.25 million for marketing in the first year of the deal.
+In doing so, UW effectively dropped a 20-year partnership with Nike, which had been delivering roughly $3.5 million annually in product and cash over the past decade.

 The aforementioned 10-year Adidas deal officially went into effect on July 1, 2019.